kkovati/Circuit_Simulator/README.md

 ## Known errors:

-A capacitor must be connected with correct polarity and the negative pin must be connected to GND or the junction we refer as ground (see Hints).
+A capacitor must be connected with correct polarity and the negative pin must be connected to GND or the junction which refers as ground (see Hints).